Fractional shares

 Other fees may apply.
 For more information, visit rbnhd.co/fees.
 Trading in real time means orders for fractional shares placed during market hours are executed at that time.

-Our mission is to democratize finance for all, and our Fractional Shares feature provides unique investing opportunities to people who might not otherwise be able to participate in the stock market.
+Our mission is to democratize finance for all, and offering fractional shares provides unique investing opportunities to people who might not otherwise be able to participate in the stock market.

 With fractional shares, you can invest in certain stocks and ETFs that cost hundreds or thousands of dollars for a single share with as little as $1.
 This gives you the flexibility to invest as much as you want in the companies or ETFs you believe in, or get your toes wet without committing to an entire share.

-Fractional shares can also help investors manage risk more conveniently.
+Fractional shares can also help you manage risk more conveniently.
 Since you’re not locked into purchasing full shares, you can diversify your portfolio with smaller amounts of money.

 You can place fractional share orders in dollar amounts or share amounts.
 All purchases will be rounded to the nearest penny.

-1. Go to an individual stock detail page
+1. Go to an individual stock's detail page

 Keep in mind, if you’re buying or selling fractional shares, you must enter an amount of at least $1.00.
 However, you’ll have the option to Sell All if you have less than $1.00 of any fractional share.